 - Add doubanjiang, minced garlic, sliced ginger and chopped shallot in wok and stir-fry over medium fire until the oil becomes red and you can smell the aroma.
 Return pork and add soy sauce.
 Mix well.

-- Pour 1 cup of clean water and bring everything to boil.
+- Pour 2 cup of clean water (or chicken stock is much better ) and bring everything to boil.
 Add soaked vermicelli and sugar; give a big stir-fry to mix everything well.
 (There is no need to cook off all the liquid as the vermicelli continues to adsorb liquid after transferring out)

 - Sprinkle chopped green onions and serve hot.